ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/devops/recommended target="_blank" rel="noopener noreferrer">Devops</a></h1>
 <h3>1.
-Monitoring GitHub Repositories with Grafana - <a href="https://medium.com/@jeromexjamals06/monitoring-github-repositories-with-grafana-4a165f90b206" target="_blank" rel="noopener noreferrer">link</a></h3>
+F1 Practices and Platform Engineering: Why Slow and Steady Won’t Win You the Race - <a href="https://medium.com/@nilesh93/f1-practices-and-platform-engineering-why-slow-and-steady-wont-win-you-the-race-90e82df5095c" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jerome X`**
+✍️ **posted by `Nilesh Jayanandana`**

-<blockquote>In this blog post, I’ll share my experience setting up Grafana to monitor my GitHub repositories.
-This project allows me to visualize…</blockquote>
+<blockquote>In the world of Formula 1 (F1), speed, precision, and agility are not just buzzwords — they’re a way of life.
+Every millisecond matters…</blockquote>

 <h3>2.
 Can We Reach Google’s MLOps Level 2 With Solely Self-hosted OSS? - <a href="https://medium.com/towards-artificial-intelligence/can-we-reach-googles-mlops-level-2-with-solely-self-hosted-oss-e61562c8883e" target="_blank" rel="noopener noreferrer">link</a></h3>